7 best AI voice agent platforms in 2026 (compared)

 How do I choose between all the different AI voice companies when they all seem to promise the same thing?

 Focus on your specific needs and technical skill level.
 No-code platforms like Lindy are best for quick, all-in-one automation, while developer-focused tools like Vapi offer maximum control and customization for technical teams.
+If you only need text support, an AI customer service chatbot is often the faster win.

 Do I need a developer on my team to actually use a solution from one of these AI voice companies?